 Call the Taxman & Associates today

-Although the taxing agencies are extremely reluctant to release or modify Tax Liens, I might be able to get the government to subordinate its Tax Lien to a lender, thus allowing the client to borrow money against his assets to satisfy all or part of the Lien.
+Although the taxing agencies are extremely reluctant to release or modify Tax Liens, we might be able to get the government to subordinate its Tax Lien to a lender, thus allowing the client to borrow money against his assets to satisfy all or part of the Lien.
 There are also provisions to remove Liens from certain property even if the Government does not have a financial interest in the property.
 This removal of the Lien is called “a Discharge of the Lien”.
-In addition, I also verify that the tax agencies have met all legal requirements for a legal Tax Lien filing.
-If any defects are discovered in the Tax Lien process, I will immediately appeal the filing of the Lien.
+In addition, we also verify that the tax agencies have met all legal requirements for a legal Tax Lien filing.
+If any defects are discovered in the Tax Lien process, we will immediately appeal the filing of the Lien.